Dahle defeats Kiley in state Senate race

 Brian Dahle said he is “humbled and honored” to have been elected to the State Senate and plans to continue his work educating fellow legislators about northern California’s unique challenges and opportunities.

 Dahle will be sworn in as District 1 State Senator today, Wednesday, June 12 at noon after defeating challenger Kevin Kiley in last Tuesday’s special election.

-According to the California Secretary of State’s office, Dahle had 53.1 percent of the vote and was ahead of Kiley by nearly 8,300 votes as of Wednesday morning at 12:10 a.m.
+According to the California Secretary of State’s office, Dahle had 53.4 percent of the vote district wide and beat Kiley by more than 10,300 votes.

-In Siskiyou County, Dahle earned 69.2 percent of the vote, the Secretary of State reported.
-Siskiyou County Clerk Laura Bynum’s final election night results indicate that voter turnout was less than 25 percent in Siskiyou County – only 6,640 of the county’s 27,283 registered voters returned a ballot.
+In Siskiyou County, Dahle earned 69.7 percent of the vote, the Secretary of State reported, where voter turnout was just 27.55 percent, according to Siskiyou County Clerk Laura Bynum.
+Only 7,516 of the county’s 27,283 registered voters returned a ballot in the special election.

 “Today’s election did not go our way,” Kiley said in a Facebook post conceding the race Tuesday night.
 “Although some ballots remain to be counted, it’s not enough to overcome our current deficit of 53 percent to 47 percent.
 Congratulations to Senator-elect Brian Dahle.
 I wish him the best in his new position.”